 After covering the outer surface with lacquer for rust prevention, the handle is attached.

 Characteristics of Nanbu Tekki ironware

 - You can use some kettles on induction cookers.
 However, I recommend asking the manufacturer first.

 - Nanbu Tekki is beautiful and comes in an array of colors and designs.
 If you want a colorful teapot or kettle, then you might want to check out Iwachu cast iron.

 Nanbu Tekki has stood the test of time

 Nanbu Tekki is a symbol of how traditional Japanese craft has endured over hundreds of years.
 It hasn’t been easy for the industry, but it’s flourished because of foresight by the Japanese government.
-The laws protecting the industry, ensures the tradition is kept alive and future generations of artisans will make beautiful ironware.
+The laws protecting the industry ensure the tradition is kept alive, and future generations of artisans will make beautiful ironware.

-The foundries in the region of Iwate have maintained their traditions and make some of the worlds finest ironware.
-If your looking for a cast iron teapot or kettle then, no further than Nanbu Tekki.
+The foundries in the region of Iwate have maintained their traditions and make some of the world’s finest ironware.
+If you’re looking for a cast iron teapot or kettle then, no further than Nanbu Tekki.